sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 ![resources/images/recipes/simple_mask.png](resources/images/recipes/simple_mask.png)

-Note that when you use the `on` facet for the `diffusion` statement, you can choose only some cells, and not every cells.
+Note that when you use the `on` facet for the `diffuse` statement, you can choose only some cells, and not every cells.
 In fact, when you restrain the values to be diffuse, it is exactly the same process as if you were defining a mask.

 ![resources/images/recipes/mask_with_on_facet.png](resources/images/recipes/mask_with_on_facet.png)